Hochepot

-The hochepot (hutsepot) is a sort of stew much appreciated in the Nord-Pas-de-Calais region of France, and in Flanders and Hainaut in Belgium.
+The hochepot (hutsepot) is a stew eaten in the Nord-Pas-de-Calais region of France, and in Flanders and Hainaut in Belgium.
 Its origins go back to the Middle Ages and its first known recipes are in the Manuscript of Sion, the oldest treatise of cooking written in French around the 13th century.
-Although almost the same word is used in both Dutch and French, it has nothing to do with Dutch hutspot which is a dish made from mashed potato and whose recipe is said to have been concocted during the siege of Leiden in 1574.
+Although almost the same word is used in both Dutch and French, it has nothing to do with Dutch hutspot, which is a dish made from mashed potato.

 Definition

 It is a Flemish stew made with oxtail, shoulder of mutton, salted bacon, and vegetables.
 The stewed vegetables are served whole, unlike the Dutch hutspot, in which they are served mashed.

 The hochepot was formerly a meal with meat, chestnuts and turnips cooked with stock in a clay pot.
 Nowadays, it is cooked with different kinds of meat: beef ribs, shoulder or neck of mutton, veal chest or veal collar, salted pork, pig's ears and pig's trotter and sausages.
 They simmer in a pot with winter vegetables: carrots, parsnips, onions, leeks, celery, potatoes and herbs.